jmussman/PdfWalker/README.md

 The _--showall_ flag will cause the program to output the path to every PDF file found.
 It may be used in combination with the _--deepinspection_ flag.

+### Execution

+This project does not take the additional step of building a Microsoft Windows excetuable or a MacOS app.
+That is left to the developer using this repository.

+The MVN package task will create an "executable" jar file with dependencies in the target folder.
+Execute the program with _java -jar <jar file> [folders or options]._

 ## License